 “I was a raging failure early in life.
 Quit high school, then got kicked out of the Army with a broken eardrum after only two weeks, went on to work in a Charleston glass shop for $1.05 an hour, and looked to be on a fast track to nowhere.

 “In 1966 I got a job as a clerk in the library at The Denver Post, which was then the city’s afternoon daily.
-Eventually I became copy boy on the newspaper, and from that I began writing stories.
-Finally I was given a trial run as a reporter and soon was put on the newspaper’s three-man investigative team.
+Eventually I became copy boy on the newspaper, and finally a reporter and later put on the newspaper’s three-man investigative team.

 “In 1984, with my wife Helen, I opened the Old Algonquin Bookstore in East Denver.
 We closed the store in 1994, two years after Booked to Die was published, and have been online booksellers ever since.”

-John’s latest challenge has been a large benign brain tumor, which was partially removed in 2006, causing the loss of one eye and some ongoing neurological problems which have prevented him from completing another book.
-It is a frustrating time for him, but he is happy that so many people are still finding and enjoying his books.
+John’s current challenge has been a large benign brain tumor, which was partially removed in 2006, causing the loss of one eye and some ongoing neurological problems which have prevented him from completing another book.
+It is frustrating for him, but he is happy that so many people are still finding and enjoying his books.